Yashaswini-Umesh-0304/Role-Based-Quiz-Application/README.md

 #### 3.3 Verify the Import

-Execute the following query to verify the database setup:
+Execute the following queries to verify the database setup:

 ```sql
 USE quizapp;